Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ## 2. Introduction to Prisma

 ### What is Prisma?

-Prisma is a modern, open-source ORM for Node.js and TypeScript.
+Prisma is a modern, open-source ORM for Node.js and TypeScript (except we won't use its TypeScript features).
 It consists of three main tools:

 1. **Prisma Schema**: A declarative way to define your database structure
 2. **Prisma Client**: An auto-generated, type-safe database client